ManApart/quest-command/notes.md

 - paramatize numbers/boolean like weight?
 - follow param pattern with creatures
 - Eventually param locations and location nodes.
 Ex: Location Node windmill can pass grain bin node location down to chute.

+Command parsing
+- Sub command parser / command parser can operate on sub-commands (like spell commands)?
+Probably not worth it unless we have more sub-commands than casting spells.

+Player.isKnown(command)
+- Checks against list of known commands
+- First populated by reading through all commands and finding ones that have initiallyKnown set to true (default is false)

+Turn bodypart into just location
+- Equipped items are just the items in that location
+- Slots could be location poperties

+Codebase stats
+- Lines of code
+- Number of commands, events, listeners

 #### Creature / Activator Re-work